microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/workposition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The [workPosition](workposition.md) resource type provides detailed information about positions the user has entered into their [profile](profile.md).
+Represents detailed information about positions the user has entered into their [profile](profile.md).

 This resource type inherits from [itemFacet](itemfacet.md).